kbat/docs/analysis/vectorization.md

 - there are simultaneous (parallel) computations, but
 - only a single process (instruction) at a given moment.

-SIMD is particularly applicable to common tasks such as adjusting the contrast in a digital image or adjusting the volume of digital audio.
-Most modern CPU designs include SIMD instructions to improve the performance of multimedia use.

-Vectorization can be very useful, but for very specific problems, e.g. when
+So vectorization can be very useful, but for very specific problems, e.g. when the same value is being added to (or subtracted from) a large number of data points.

-- The same value is being added to (or subtracted from) a large number of data points.
-This is an often used application of SIMD: for example when changing the brightness of an image where each pixel of an image consists of three values for the brightness of the red (R), green (G) and blue (B) portions of the color and a common value is added to (or subtracted from) them
+- This is an often used application of SIMD: for example when changing the brightness of an image where each pixel of an image consists of three values for the brightness of the red (R), green (G) and blue (B) portions of the color and a common value is added to (or subtracted from) them

-{% callout "Why not vectorize the world .. ? " %}
+{% callout "Why not vectorize everything .. ? " %}
 Not all algorithms can be vectorized easily!
 Additionally, vectorization is labor-intensive: implementing an algorithm with SIMD instructions usually requires human intervention as most compilers do not generate SIMD instructions from a typical C/C++/etc program.

-Automatic vectorization in compilers is an active area of computer science research, as e.g. modern graphics processing units (GPUs) are often wide SIMD implementations, capable of branches, loads, and stores on 128 or 256 bits at a time.
+Automatic vectorization in compilers is an active area of computer science research, as e.g. modern graphics processing units (GPUs) are often wide SIMD implementations, capable performing tasks on 128 or 256 bits at a time.
 {% endcallout %}

 # Vectorization support in ROOT

 We would not talk about vectorization if it would not have a direct connection to ROOT.
 Also in physics, some problems might benefit from vectorization.

-Therefore, ROOT has introduced built-in vector types: `Float_v` and `Double_v`, which look like normal types (`float` and `double`), but the suffix `_v` tells us that they are vector types.
+ROOT6 has introduced built-in vector types: `Float_v` and `Double_v`, which look like normal types (`float` and `double`), **but the suffix `_v` tells us that they are vector types**.

 Vectorization support in ROOT comprises the following:

-* Integration of VecCore in ROOT as the common vector abstraction in HEP
-  * Definition of new ROOT SIMD types: ROOT::Double_v, ROOT::Float_v.
+* Definition of new ROOT SIMD types: ROOT::Double_v, ROOT::Float_v (via the VecCore library)
 * Adaptation of TF1 to evaluate functions evaluating over vector types.
 * Adaptation of the fitting classes and interfaces in ROOT to accept the new
-* SIMD types and functions implementing them.
 * Parallelization of the fitting objective functions (Max.
 Likelihood, Least Squares)

 TFormula supports vectorization.
-All the TF1 objected created with a formula expression can have a vectorized signature using ROOT::Double_v: TF1::EvalPar( ROOT::Double_v * x, double * p).
-The vectorization can then be used to speed-up fitting.
-It is not enabled by default, but it can be enabled by callig TF1::SetVectorized(true) or using the "VEC" option in the constructor of TF1, when ROOT has been built with VecCore and one vectorization library such as Vc.
+- All the TF1 objected created with a formula expression can have a vectorized signature using `ROOT::Double_v: TF1::EvalPar( ROOT::Double_v * x, double * p).`
+- The vectorization can then be used to speed-up fitting

 ```cpp
 //Higgs Fit: Implementation of the scalar function